 - A list of companies that have already negotiated Terms of Service with a government agency, and a list of negotiated agreements.
 You may be able to use these as a starting point in your own negotiations.

-- A Model Terms of Service Agreement (MS Word, 55 KB) lists the major issues that need to be addressed.
+- A Model Terms of Service Agreement (Word document, 55 KB, 5 pages) lists the major issues that need to be addressed.
 You can use it as a template, and modify as appropriate.

 - A list of TOS contacts at every agency who can help you.
 If your request is approved, your agency contact will be the one reaching out to the company, not you.